bartTC/pip-check/README.rst

 Changelog
 ---------

-v2.4.1 (master)
+v2.5 (2019-08-08):

+- A more robust installation that installs pip-check as a proper console script.
+- Added new ``--disable-colors`` argument.
+- Added tests for Python 3.7 and 3.8.
+- Fixed Syntax warning happening with no outdated packages.
 - Cleanup of the entire codebase.
-    - Added tests for Python 3.7 and 3.8.

 v2.4 (2019-07-23):

 - Added support to only show packages from the ``user`` or ``local`` package namespace.

 v2.3.3 (2018-02-19):

 - Visual fixes around ``--show-update``

 v2.3.2 (2018-02-18):

 - New ``--show-update`` argument.
 - Fixed ``--full-versions`` argument.
 - Minor UI improvements.

 v2.1 (2018-02-18):

 - Complete new architecture.
 It now calls ``pip`` directly and parses it output which should be more reliable.
 - It's also using distutils for the version comparision now, which is more reliable as well.
 - Lots of features and bug fixes.

 v0.2 (2016-02-09):

 - Fixes issues with older pip versions.
 - Truncates extremly long version numbers.

 v0.1 (2016-02-06):

 - Very first version, and yet with very limited features.